 These tomatoes make a great appetizer, are a wonderful topper for sandwiches or burgers, and work well as a side dish.
 I like to fix a bunch and store them in the refrigerator for a few days to use as part of breakfast or lunch, as they’re just as good cold as they are hot.

-This recipe is NOT appropriate for the low histamine diet.
+For the above reasons, I wouldn’t feel comfortable without stating that this recipe is NOT appropriate for the low histamine diet.